||National Geographic Glowing Marble Run||SEE IT||

 We also focused on sets made from durable materials because they last longer than their cheaper, flimsy counterparts.
 We used a combination of personal experience, editorial reviews, user feedback, and feature comparisons to choose the best possible models.

 Marble toys will list their age restrictions or recommendations.
 Be sure to look for an age-appropriate toy when shopping for your little one.
 Marbles are, by their very nature, choking hazards, so these are probably best to avoid for very little ones.
+And, make sure they’re stored in a safe place, like a toy organizer, when not in use.

 Depending on price point and material, the toy’s durability can vary.
 Some will be sturdier and some more flimsy—so always read the reviews!
 For toddlers, you might afford to get something a bit more flimsy, but a wobbly marble run could definitely frustrate older kids.
+Maybe they can take out that irritation in the backyard on their ATV.

 Best marble runs: Reviews & Recommendations